The Ibiza holiday my personal experience

 The only bad thing about this hotel are towels, they were quite dirty for a hotel with yellow stains on them, also my shets hasn’t been changed until me and my sister we removed by ourselves and we put them on the floor so cleaning staff see them.

-Because we wanted to have fun and try a top notch club, we decided to go from Santa Eulalia to Ibiza city center, which is about 20 minutes driving.
+Because we wanted to have fun and try a top-notch club, we decided to go from Santa Eulalia to Ibiza city centre, which is about 20 minutes driving.
 On 7th June, we celebrated the birthday of my sister at Pacha Club, one of the most famous clubs in the world.

 Pacha Club is one of the most famous clubs in the world where top Dj’s like Pete Tong, Annie Mac, David Guetta and many others playing their music.

-We haven't booked table that night, which I regret it, cause we had to stand all night, no sofas around and the place gets so packed, you can't even move to get outside.
+We haven’t booked a table that night, which I regret it, because we had to stand all night, no sofas around and the place gets so packed, you can’t even move to get outside.

 Few tips for you before you go to Pacha Club:

 – Get comfy shoes – don’t dress too sexy or too elegant, this is not the place to shine or stand all night on high heels.
 People here come to get drunk, rave and jump.
 If you wear high heels you might have trouble because some drunk people will start to push so being overcrowded, you will regret not getting trainers.

 – If you buy a drink hold it in your hand, otherwise, waiters will collect it, even if you had only a sip from that drink.
 Do not leave the drink out of your hand.
 It happens to me once and after I see the waitress doing this practice with other people too.
 This is to make people buy more drinks which are way too overpriced ( 18 Euros two Sprite, 35 Euros two vodka and one red bull – you do the math how much profit is making this club an this is just one of the many other clubs at Ibiza).

 – Buy your ticket online, is much cheaper than the entrance fee.